-This paper follows a rigorous DSR approach (Hevner, March, Park, & Ram, 2004; March & Smith, 1995; Peffers, Tuunanen, Rothenberger, & Chatterjee, 2007) to design, develop, and evaluate a CBDC system that provides full privacy while addressing regularly requirements related to anti-money laundering (AML) and combating the financing of terrorism (CFT) regulation.
+This paper follows a rigorous DSR approach (Hevner, March, Park, & Ram, 2004; March & Smith, 1995; Peffers, Tuunanen, Rothenberger, & Chatterjee, 2007) to design, develop, and evaluate a CBDC system that provides full privacy while addressing regulary requirements related to anti-money laundering (AML) and combating the financing of terrorism (CFT).
 We structure our paper as proposed by Gregor and Hevner (2013).
-To ensure methodological rigor, we use the widely accepted DSR methodology in the IS domain proposed by Peffers et al. (2007).
+To ensure methodological rigor, we use the widely accepted DSR methodology proposed by Peffers et al. (2007).
 Thus, we apply the following six steps procedure to derive our IT artifact: (1) Problem identification, (2) objectives definition, (3) design and development, (4) demonstration, (5) evaluation, and (6) communication (see Figure 2).